cosmos/cosmos-sdk/docs/architecture/adr-038-state-listening.md

 # Set to ["*"] to expose all keys.
 keys = ["*"]

+# Enable abciListeners to run asynchronously.
+# When abciListenersAsync=false and stopNodeOnABCIListenerErr=false listeners will run synchronized but will not stop the node.
+# When abciListenersAsync=true stopNodeOnABCIListenerErr will be ignored.
+async = false

 # Whether to stop the node on message deliver error.
 stop-node-on-err = true
 ```

-There will be three parameters for configuring `ABCIListener` plugin: `streaming.abci.plugin`, `streaming.abci.keys` and `streaming.abci.stop-node-on-err`.
+There will be four parameters for configuring `ABCIListener` plugin: `streaming.abci.plugin`, `streaming.abci.keys`, `streaming.abci.async` and `streaming.abci.stop-node-on-err`.
 `streaming.abci.plugin` is the name of the plugin we want to use for streaming, `streaming.abci.keys` is a set of store keys for stores it listens to,
- and `streaming.abci.stop-node-on-err` is a bool that stops the node when true and operates in a fire-and-forget mode when false.
+`streaming.abci.async` is bool enabling asynchronous listening and `streaming.abci.stop-node-on-err` is a bool that stops the node when true and when operating
+on synchronized mode `streaming.abci.async=false`.
+Note that `streaming.abci.stop-node-on-err=true` will be ignored if `streaming.abci.async=true`.

 The configuration above support additional streaming plugins by adding the plugin to the `[streaming]` configuration section
 and registering the plugin with `RegisterStreamingPlugin` helper function.